microsoft/planetary-computer-tasks/docs/getting_started/creating_a_dataset.md

   AZURE_CLIENT_SECRET: ${{ secrets.task-client-secret }}
 ```

+The `environment` provides the ability to inject environment variables into each task that is issued for the dataset.
+In this case, we're injecting the Azure SDK credentials for tasks.
+These environment variables will be provided to each task, regardless
+of whether they will be utilized in any specific task.
+In this case, the variable values are using the `${{ secrets.* }}` template
+group to retrieve secret values.
+See [](../user_guide/secrets) for more details about secrets.

 ### collections

 The `collections` element is a list of collection configuration.
 If your dataset only has one collection,